solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-23 [Forbes: Sir Tim Berners-Lee At Forefront Of New Movement To Takeback Ownership Of Our Data](https://www.forbes.com/sites/maciejduraj/2019/03/23/sir-tim-berners-lee-at-forefront-of-new-movement-to-takeback-ownership-of-our-data/#4b5cc72434e1)

 2019-03-22 [Medium: The Academics of Investing in AI ](https://medium.com/glasswingvc/the-academics-of-investing-in-ai-8259c62a370b)
+* Article couldn' t be reviewed because behind a paywall (only for subscribers)

 2019-03-22 [Little Black Book: Gain Back Your Privacy with a Decentralised Internet](https://lbbonline.com/news/gain-back-your-privacy-with-a-decentralised-internet/)
 * Pods mentioned